-Ezzeldin Saleh, MBBS, is an Assistant professor of Pediatrics at Southern Illinois University School of Medicine, division of Pediatric Infectious Diseases.
-Dr. Saleh completed his Pediatric Infectious Diseases fellowship training at Duke University Medical Center in Durham, North Carolina (2017).
-He completed his pediatric residency training at Penn State Hershey Medical Center (2003).
-He earned his medical degree from the University of Khartoum in Sudan.
-Previously he was practicing as a general pediatrician in the Mayo Clinic Health System in La Crosse, Wisconsin (2008-2013).
+Ezzeldin Saleh, MBBS, is an assistant professor of clinical pediatrics at SIU School of Medicine, specializing in pediatric infectious diseases.
+He completed a fellowship in pediatric infectious diseases at Duke University Medical Center in Durham, NC and a pediatric residency at Penn State Hershey Medical Center in Hershey, PA.
+He earned a medical degree from the University of Khartoum in Khartoum, Sudan.
+Before joining SIU, Saleh practiced in the Mayo Clinic Health System in La Crosse, Wisconsin for several years.

 Education & training

 - Saleh E, Eichner B, Clark D, Gagliano M, Troutman J, Harrington L, McNeal M, Clements D. Open-Label Pilot Study to Compare the Safety and Immunogenicity of Pentavalent Rotavirus Vaccine (RV5) Administered on an Early Alternative Dosing Schedule with Those of RV5 Administered on the Recommended Standard Schedule.
 J Ped Infect Dis Soc.
 3 March 2017; doi.org/10.1093/jpids/pix005

 - Saleh E, Moody MA, Swamy GK, Walter EB.
 Parental approach to the prevention and management of common adverse events following childhood immunizations: a survey study.
 Clin Pediatr.
 2016 Oct 23. pii: 0009922816675116.
 [Epub ahead of print]